At Wellesley, a Veteran Learns to Tell Her Story

-That was how Ashley Anderson DS ’21 and her team of fellow “Nukes” referred to the complicated electrical and nuclear processes that powered the USS Theodore Roosevelt, the aircraft carrier Anderson helped operate while serving for six years in the U.S. Navy as a Petty Officer Second Class.
+That was how Ashley Anderson DS ’21 and her team of fellow “Nukes” referred to the complicated electrical and nuclear processes that powered the USS Theodore Roosevelt, the aircraft carrier Anderson helped operate while serving for six years in the U.S. Navy as a nuclear electronics technician.

 Now, as a student of anthropology, English, and creative writing at Wellesley, Anderson has moved on from the military to pursue her lifelong dream.
 “I’ve always secretly wanted to be an English major,” Anderson said.
 “I love stories more than anything.
 But it was always something that was sort of laughed at growing up.”